OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-When testing for [WebViews Cleanup](#webviews-cleanup) there are a couple of areas where an app can delete WebView related data.
+When testing for [WebViews cleanup](#webviews-cleanup "WebViews Cleanup") there are a couple of areas where an app can delete WebView related data.
 You should inspect all related APIs and try to fully track data deletion.

 - **WebView APIs**:
   - **Initialization**: an app might be initializing the WebView in a way to avoid storing certain information by using `setDomStorageEnabled`, `setAppCacheEnabled` or `setDatabaseEnabled` from [`android.webkit.WebSettings`](https://developer.android.com/reference/android/webkit/WebSettings "WebSettings").
 The DOM Storage (for using the HTML5 local storage), Application Caches and Database Storage APIs are disabled by default, but apps might set these settings explicitly to "true".